Domus - Tiles, Stone, Wood and Engineered Flooring

 When Domus was asked to contribute to the retrofit of the iconic Space House, we faced a unique and intricate challenge: to recreate, in exacting detail, the original 1960s mosaic that had adorned the staircases and terraces of the 17-storey landmark.
-This would not be a case of simply sourcing standard materials, but creating a tailor-made solution for Squire & Partners.
+This would not be a case of simply sourcing standard materials, but creating a tailor-made solution for Squire & Partners and their client, Seaforth Land.

-A striking example of brutalist architecture in the London Borough of Camden, Space House was originally designed in the 1960s by architects George Marsh and Richard Seifert.
-Featuring eight levels of workspace, a ground-floor retail space and a roof terrace, the new owners, Seaforth Land, sought to reimagine the space for contemporary commercial use, whilst still honouring the building's original design.
-Since opening, it has hosted a variety of creative events, from ceramic exhibitions to fashion shows during London Fashion Week.
+A striking example of brutalist architecture in the London Borough of Camden, Space House was designed in the 1960s by architects George Marsh and Richard Seifert.
+Featuring eight levels of workspace, a ground-floor retail space, and a roof terrace, the space had been reimagined for contemporary commercial use while still honouring the building's original design.
+Since its opening, it has hosted a variety of creative events, including ceramic exhibitions and runways at London Fashion Week.

 The completed retrofit seamlessly blends sustainability with dynamic, flexible work and lifestyle areas, providing a space where collaboration and creativity thrive.
 Presenting an impressive 255,000 sqft of workspace and versatile event areas, the building has set a new benchmark for sustainable redevelopment, earning the accolade of being the UK's largest BREEAM 'Outstanding' listed building.